Clicky

 10. Boater Safety Course

-A boater safety course has become the norm for most states, especially when it comes to jet skis.
+It’s important to note that a boater safety course has become the norm for most states, especially when it comes to jet skis.

 For example, in my state of North Carolina, anyone born on or after January 1, 1988, must take the boaters safety course.
 Some states are moving to require everyone to take the course.